-Keyword planner tools can do this research for you to help narrow the relevant keywords for your business.
+Keyword Planner tools can help you do this research and narrow the relevant keywords for your business.

 Here are a few of the best free online tools for helping you determine the best keywords for your website:

-- Google Keyword Planner - Google Ads helps you plan out your keywords for advertising for active campaigns, but you can use it to find the best keywords even if you’re not setting up an ad right this minute.
+- Google Keyword Planner - Google Ads helps you plan out your keywords to advertise active campaigns, but you can use it to find the best keywords even if you’re not setting up an ad right this minute.

 - Google Search Console - With a little reverse engineering and this tool, you can see which search terms are leading people to visit your website.
 There might be search terms you didn’t expect that are proving useful to you, and you can make larger use of them in your content.

-- Google Trends - Search and compare multiple keywords, filter by location, search history, and category: this tool will show you how much web interest there is around a particular keyword, what caused the interest, and where the traffic is coming from.
-It generates colorful, interactive graphs for downloading and embedding on your website (we used it in a graph below, in fact).
+- Google Trends - Search and compare multiple keywords and filter by location, search history, and category.
+This tool will show you how much web interest there is around a particular keyword, what caused the interest, and where the traffic is coming from.
+It generates colorful, interactive graphs to download and embed on your website.

-- Keyword Tool.io - This basic tool is pretty helpful when you’re looking for metrics on long-tail keyword suggestions (phrases) that you may already have in mind, and you don’t have to create an account to use it.
+- Keyword Tool.io - This basic tool is helpful when you’re looking for metrics on long-tail keyword suggestions (phrases) that you may already have in mind, and you don’t have to create an account to use it.
 It uses Google Autocomplete to create a list for you that’s based on how often people searched for a term in the past.